CIEH Housing and Health Conference

 Dr Ffion Prothero, GP.
 Dr Ffion Prothero has nearly fifteen years of medical and clinical experience and currently works as a GP with a Special Interest in Health Inequalities in Flintshire, North Wales.
 She is also the Cluster Lead for North West Flintshire.
 She is passionate about working in collaboration with partners both within and outside the health sector where citizens and communities can reap the benefits particularly through preventative measures and consideration of the wider determinants that impact on health.
 Her work emphasises the value of people and communities and she continues to be committed to this, so everyone has an opportunity to live longer, healthier and fairer lives.

 Dr Henry Dawson CEnvH MCIEH, Senior Lecturer and Programme Director for Environmental Health at Cardiff Metropolitan University.
 Henry’s research interests focus on regulatory interventions for housing and health.
-His recent work includes tenant consultation in housing associations, national analysis of property licensing schemes, and authoring of the updates to the Housing Health and Safety Rating System (HHSRS) Operating Guidance.
-Henry sits on the Wales Housing Expert Panel, the Rent Smart Wales Advisory Panel, and the CIEH Housing Advisory Panel.
-He is a Senior Fellow of the Higher Education Academy, a Chartered Member of CIEH, and a member of the International Federation of Environmental Health (IFEH).
+His recent work includes tenant consultation in social housing, national analysis of property licensing schemes, an empty properties handbook for Wales and authoring of the updates to the Housing Health and Safety Rating System (HHSRS) Operating Guidance.
+Henry sits on the Wales Housing Expert Panel, the Rent Smart Wales Advisory Panel, the working group for Part K of the Building Regulations and the CIEH Housing Advisory Panel.

 Dr Kit Colliver, Research Associate, University of York.
 Kit is a Research Associate at the University of York, where they understake policy-related research on welfare, housing and social inequalities.
 Working alongside Prof Caroline Hunter, Kit delivered the 'Housing Justice' stream of the research study Understanding criminal landlordism in the private rented sector and co-producing solutions, examining the enforcement role of local authorities under the Housing Act 2004 and Housing and Planning Act 2016, and the Protection from Eviction Act 1977.
 Before joining the University of York, Kit held research roles at the Scottish Government and the University of West of Scotland.
 They have a PhD on homelessness policy from I-SPHERE, Heriot Watt University.
 Prior to returning to academia, Kit was a practitioner in homelessness and support housing organisations.